 In this post, we’ll cover how forward head posture causes neck tightness and what you can do to correct it.

-We’ll also include several techniques, involving stretching and myofascial release, you can start doing right away for neck tightness and pain relief.
+We’ll also include several techniques, involving stretching and massage, which you can start doing right away for neck tightness and pain relief.

 Do You Suffer from Neck Tightness?

 Neck tightness develops slowly over time due to bad posture habits and not taking care of the tension that builds up from postural stress.